BYU stymies Sanders, Hunter in 36-14 victory over Colorado in Alamo Bowl

 BYU then marched 52 yards for its first touchdown on a 1-yard run by Martin with four minutes remaining in the first quarter.

-Cougars sophomore Parker Kingston returned a punt 64 yards for a touchdown to put BYU up 17-0 with 5:32 remaining in the first half.
+Cougars sophomore Parker Kingston returned a punt 64 yards for a touchdown to put BYU up 17-0 with 5:32 left in the first half.

-The Buffaloes were shut out in the first half while being limited to 61 total yards, including minus-nine yards rushing on 12 carries.
+The Buffaloes were shut out in the first half while being limited to 61 total yards, including minus-9 yards rushing on 12 carries.

+“BYU, they’re well-coached,” Colorado coach Deion Sanders said.
+“They did a phenomenal job running the football.
+Special teams kicked our butts and we couldn’t do nothing offensively much at all.”

 Sione I. Moa added a 13-yard rushing touchdown in the third quarter for the Cougars.

-Will Ferrin added field goals of 51 and 54 yards for BYU.
+Will Ferrin kicked field goals of 51 and 54 yards for BYU.

 Takeaways